KevinMarquette/kevinmarquette.github.io/_posts/2017-05-05-PowerShell-TypeExtension-DSL-part-4.md

 ## TypeExtension function

 For the `TypeExtension`, I want the user to be able to provide a type for the first parameter.
+I would be fine if it is just a `string`.
 The second positional parameter will be a `ScriptBlock` that gets executed.
 We expect the results from the `ScriptBlock` to be one or more `Hashtables`.

 We will walk each `Hashtable`, add the `TypeName` key and then spat it to `Update-TypeData`.
 Now that we defined it so simply, it will be a very easy function to write.